 As part of practice-oriented projects, students are provided with the opportunity to work with local and international businesses.
 This allows them to immediately apply their newly acquired knowledge in practice and in collaboration with the project team.
 Their theoretical knowledge is further deepened by a mandatory internship of several weeks duration.

 Before going on the internship, students are encouraged to enhance their personal profile by choosing an area of specialization.
-The modules they may choose from include aspects of personnel management and labor law, international marketing and distribution, as well as auditing and accounting.
+Students have the option to choose modules from the fields of personnel management and labor law, international marketing and distribution as well as economic auditing and international taxation.

 At the Entrepreneurial School®, providing a consistent link between science and practice has top priority.
 Therefore, we provide our students plenty of opportunity to put their newly acquired knowledge to practice, even during their studies.
 The collaboration with companies and organizations of different sizes and sectors forms one of the cornerstones of the MCI concept.
 Such cooperative work does not only benefit our students, but also, to a large extent our partners.

-As part of the Bachelor’s degree program in Management & Law, we make our students’ knowledge, creativity, and motivation available to companies.
+As part of the bachelor’s degree program in Management & Law, we make our students’ knowledge, creativity, and motivation available to companies.
 This benefits both our students and business partners.
-In the third and fourth semester of their studies students work in groups of five to eight to study a specific issue of business or legal practice and provide possible solutions.
-The duration of such a project may vary from one to two semesters, depending on the problem to be solved.
-The commissioning of projects takes place in three steps:
+In the third semester of their studies, students work in groups of five to eight on a specific issue of business or legal practice and provide possible solutions.
+The duration of each individual project is one semester.

 • Mergers & Acquisitions